stefan52a/care-by-circles/README.md

 Express RESTful API server for the Oracle for Care By Circles, social inclusion.

+An Oracle is any service that tries to execute a contract, a contract on which the users of this blockchain have consensus on.

 Circles are tribes with a maximum of 150 (Dunbar's number) people each.

+Next to that the Oracle currently also checks whether an Id is really 1 unique human.
 An individual person's id is not stored as is on the blockchain or decentral storage.

 GDPR consideration: